vrandezo/lambda-cli/README.md

 - .save: Save all evaluated commands in this REPL session to a file
 - .version: Version number of the lambda CLI
 - .language: show or set the natural language
-- .data: location of the data (might be local or via http)
+- .wiki: URL of the wiki to connect to, or local path to the data
 - .cache: location of the local directory with the cache
 - .reload: reloads a specific ZID.
 Without arguments, deletes all cache.